 SAO PAULO, Jan 14 Brazilian stocks tracked

 global markets higher on Monday as an improving outlook for

 world economic growth fed demand for riskier assets.

-Mexico's IPC index was near flat, while Chile's
+Mexico's IPC index extended a recent rally, while

 Investors' appetite for risk increased after the

 Organization for Economic Cooperation and Development said on

 Monday that the growth outlook for most industrialized countries

 is improving and the economy of Brazil's top trading partner,

 Chicago Federal Reserve chief Charles Evans added to